 Benefits of Choosing WordPress or Any Other CMS

-I will use WordPress as an example here as it is one of the most popular CMSs.
-With WordPress you can create content without having to focus on the design aspect as there are thousands of WordPress themes and frameworks out there but the cons are you haven’t added your little bit of inspiration to that design as you would if you hand coded your own website.
+I will use WordPress as an example as it is one of the most popular CMSs.
+With WordPress, you can create content without focusing on the design aspect as there are thousands of WordPress themes and frameworks out there but the cons are you haven’t added your little bit of inspiration to that design as you would if you hand-coded your own website.

-WordPress is truly excellent at delivering the content but you may not appear the way you want it to.
+WordPress is truly excellent at delivering content but you may not appear the way you want it to.
 You of course could install WordPress and tweak or create a theme you like to make it appeal better but you would still need to learn the basics of web design and the WP API which may be tough to get your head around if you are a newbie.
-If you simply want to have a 6 page web site of static content, then WordPress may be a little overkill.
+If you simply want to have a 6-page website of static content, then WordPress may be a little overkill.

 Benefits of Hand Coding